 Protecting Website Information

-When you visit www.wilmingtontrust.com, you may ask yourself, "Is it really safe to conduct bank business on the Internet?"
-At Wilmington Trust, the answer to that question is YES.
-While no system is impenetrable, our systems are designed for maximum protection of your information .
+When you visit our website, you may ask yourself, "Is it really safe to conduct trust business on the Internet?"
+The answer to that question is YES.
+While no system is impenetrable, our systems are designed for maximum protection of your information.

-For your protection, we use 128-bit encryption for our online services.
+For your protection, we use 128-bit encryption for our on-line services.
 Data is transferred via a "secure session" established with Secure Sockets Layer (SSL) 128-bit encryption technology.
-This technology protects information as it crosses the Internet by encrypting - or scrambling - your account information so it is virtually impossible for anyone other than you and Wilmington Trust to read it.
-If your Internet browser does not support 128-bit encryption, you can download the most current version of Mozilla Firefox® or Microsoft® Internet Explorer free of charge.
+This technology protects information as it crosses the Internet by encrypting - or scrambling - your account information so it is virtually impossible for anyone other than you and us to read it.
+If your Internet browser does not support 128-bit encryption, you can download the most current version of Microsoft® Internet Explorer, Mozilla Foxfire® or Apple® Safari® free of charge.
 (If you access the Internet from a corporate network, we recommend that you contact your network administrator before downloading a new browser.)
-If your browser is provided as part of a national Internet Service Provider ("ISP"), such as America Online, you will need to check to see if your version is capable of supporting SSL 128-bit encryption technology.
-If your browser does support the 128-bit encryption, it will activate SSL automatically whenever you sign onto our online services.
+If your browser is provided as part of a national Internet Service Provider ("ISP"), such as America Online or Prodigy™, you will need to check to see if your version is capable of supporting SSL 128-bit encryption technology.
+If your browser does support the 128-bit encryption, it will activate SSL automatically whenever you sign onto our on-line services.

 Note to International Customers

-Your unique User ID ("UID") and password also protect access to accounts you may have with us and to transactional information through our on-line services.
-You can also help maintain the security of your financial information by not sharing your UID or password with anyone, by changing your password regularly, and by remembering to sign off of our website when you have finished your session.
+Your unique User ID ("UID"), password, security image, and security caption also protect access to accounts you may have with us and to transactional information through our on-line services.
+You can also help maintain the security of your financial information by not sharing your UID, or password, security image, security caption, or any information about the security questions you have selected with anyone, by changing your password regularly, and by remembering to sign off of our website when you have finished your session.

 When Website Information is Collected and Not Collected

 If you register with our website, we will request information from you in connection with your registration.
-In addition, if you choose to apply for various on-line products and services that we offer, such as On-Line Banking, On-Line Brokerage and/or On-Line Portfolio, we will request personal information that we need to process your application.
+In addition, if you choose to apply for various on-line services that we offer, such as On-Line Portfolio and On-Line Statements, we will request personal information that we need to process your application.
 Subsequent to signing up for these on-line services, we may also request information from you, such as your email address or your account number, to enable you to perform certain tasks (for example, review your accounts or correspond with us).
-In this case, we will collect your information if necessary to interact with you.
+In this case, we will collect your information, if necessary, to interact with you.
 If you do not register with us or sign up for our on-line services, we do not collect any personal information from you.